m-h-s-m-h-s/Taxonomy/docs/ARCHITECTURE.md

 This approach correctly handles irregular taxonomy structures and ensures accurate leaf node identification.

-## Three-Stage Classification Algorithm
+## Five-Stage Classification Algorithm

-### Stage 1: Leaf Node Matching (gpt-4.1-nano)
+### Stage 1: Initial Leaf Node Matching (gpt-4.1-nano)

-**Purpose**: Efficiently identify the top 10 most relevant leaf nodes from all categories in the taxonomy.
+**Purpose**: Efficiently identify the top 20 most relevant leaf nodes from all categories in the taxonomy.

 **Process**:
 1. **Leaf Node Extraction**: Identifies all leaf nodes (end categories) from the taxonomy
 2. **Prompt Construction**: Creates an enhanced prompt focusing on core product identification
 3. **API Request**: Sends product info + all leaf nodes to gpt-4.1-nano
-4. **Response Processing**: Extracts and validates the top 10 leaf node selections
+4. **Response Processing**: Extracts and validates the top 20 leaf node selections

 **Enhanced Prompting Strategy**:
 ```
-Given the product: '{product_info}', which TEN of these specific categories are most appropriate?
+Given the product: '{product_info}', which TWENTY of these specific categories are most appropriate?

 First, think carefully about what the core product being sold is.
 Focus on the primary item, not accessories or add-ons.
 Ignore extraneous or marketing information and identify the fundamental product category.

 Categories: {all_leaf_nodes}

-Return ONLY the names of the 10 most appropriate categories in order of relevance, one per line, with no additional text or numbering.
+Return ONLY the names of the 20 most appropriate categories in order of relevance, one per line, with no additional text or numbering.
 ```

 **Model Configuration**: